 Learning to drive is one of those valuable life skills that can open up many opportunities in life.

-Hi I’m Claire! – Qualifying as a Driving Instructor in 2009, I hold a green licence badge issued by the Driving Standards Agency.
+Hi I’m Claire! – Qualifying as a Driving Instructor in 2009, I hold a green licence badge issued by the DVSA.
 That means I am fully qualified and regularly checked to make sure I meet the standards required of a professional driving instructor.

 Why Choose Me?